camunda/camunda-bpm-examples/deployment/spring-servlet-pa-tomcat/README.md

 ## Show me the important parts!

 A process application class was created which extends the `ServletProcessApplication` class.
 The class was annotated with `@ProcessApplication`.
-This allows the Camunda BPM Platform to pick it up and register the process application without any further action:
+This allows the Camunda Platform to pick it up and register the process application without any further action:

 ```java